MicrosoftDocs/powerbi-docs/articles/powerbi-content-pack-microsoft-dynamics-crm.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="08/29/2017"
+   ms.date="09/05/2017"
    ms.author="ajayan"/>

 # Microsoft Dynamics CRM for Power BI

 Microsoft Dynamics CRM Online for Power BI allows you to easily access and analyze your data.
 Power BI uses the OData feed to create a descriptive model, with all the entities and measures needed such as Accounts, Activities, Opportunities, Product, Leads, Users and more.
-You can interact with the dashboard and reports, but you can't save changes.
+After you install the app, you can view the dashboard and reports in the Power BI service ([https://powerbi.com](https://powerbi.com)), and in the Power BI mobile apps.

 Connect to Dynamics CRM Online [Sales Manager](https://msit.powerbi.com/groups/me/getdata/services/dynamics-crm-sales-manager) or [Service Manager](https://msit.powerbi.com/groups/me/getdata/services/dynamics-crm-customer-service).
 Read more about [Dynamics CRM Online integration](https://powerbi.microsoft.com/integrations/microsoft-dynamicscrm) with Power BI.